mattermost/mattermost-handbook-1/source/people/hiring.md

 ## As Appropriate Interviewer

 An _As Appropriate_ interviewer, or "AA", assesses candidates for cultural and level fit across disciplines.
 An AA loop is required before any candidate receives a full-time offer.
-Currently the only AA interviewers are Corey Hulen (CTO and Co-founder) and Ian Tien (CEO and Co-founder).
+Currently the only AA interviewers are Corey Hulen (CTO and Co-founder)--who can approve R&D hires--and Ian Tien (CEO and Co-founder) for all hires.
+Candidates for CEO interviews should be sent [CEO interview pre-reading at least 48 hours ahead of meeting](https://it33.github.io/readme/ceo-interview).

 Exception: Non-staff interviewers--typically advisers or board members--may or may not have detailed written feedback.
 Their feedback would be inputted by the person owning the relationship with the interviewer.